 Each of these benefits on their own may not seem like much, but over the course of a game, they all add up, and if you plan to be the best player you can be, then every little bit helps.

 5. They look better

-Now, this reason may seem fairly unimportant, and maybe to some people it is, but I figure that when you buy something like soccer cleats, and you spend a lot of money on them, then you want them to look good.
+Now, this reason may seem fairly unimportant, and maybe to some people it is, but I figure that when you buy something like soccer cleats and spend a lot of money on them, you want them to look good.